How to Create a Social Selling Strategy

 However, generally speaking, sites like Facebook, Instagram, and Reddit aren’t a great fit for social sales.
 People tend to be less willing to talk business on those platforms, because they’re more about connecting with friends and family.

 If you are going to use them, you must position yourself as an authentic contributor to a community.
 That means not selling directly.
 Use them to expand your network, then connect with prospects via a different platform – most likely LinkedIn – when you’re ready to talk business.
+You can even make use of a number of social media management tools to help you out.

 5 Social Selling Tools You Should Be Using